-It is hoped the multi-million euro plan will raise funding for an ambitious private moon mission in 10 years.
+The multi-million dollar scheme is intended to provide funding for an ambitious private moon mission in 10 years time.

 British engineer and city financier David Iron, who came up with the plan, entitled Lunar Mission One, said: “People can put any information they like in the memory disc; it will be like a personal time capsule, a private archive.
 It could be a small message saying ’hi, I’m Joe’ or a whole family history.

 “We have carried out research and been quite surprised how keen people are.
-School kids think the idea of having a bit of themselves on the moon is fantastic,” said Iron.
+School kids think the idea of having a bit of themselves on the moon is fantastic.”